Japan Sea Bike Trail | Kubiki Cycling Route

 Can I download a map of the Kubiki Bicycle Road?

 Yes!
-Download a comprehensive map of the Japan Sea bike trail here (Japanese only).
+Download a comprehensive map of the Japan Sea bike trail here (English), or here (Japanese).

 Are there any videos of the Kubiki Bicycle Road online?